Skip to content

 Employee Share Scheme

 Under an ESS, a company will issue an eligible participant with shares upfront.
 These shares are subject to certain vesting requirements.
-For example, time-based vesting is common, meaning that if the participant ceases to be employed with the company before all of their shares have vested, the company can buy back or transfer any unvested shares for a nominal price.
+For example, time-based vesting is common.
+This means that if the participant ceases to be employed with the company before all of their shares have vested.
+Therefore, the company can buy back or transfer any unvested shares for a nominal price.
 This has the benefit of motivating employees to stay on board and contribute to the company’s growth for a set period of time.

 To be eligible for the ATO startup tax concessions, the shares offered under the ESS must be ordinary (and not preference) class shares issued for at least 85% of fair market value.
 The company must also offer shares under the scheme to at least 75% of its Australian permanent employees who have worked at the business for at least years.
 A single employee cannot own greater than 10% of the company’s shares.